 Henry tracked mud across the floor as he came in from the rain.
 (Sorry, Mom.)

-If the part in parentheses is several sentences long, or if it uses special punctuation, like a question mark or exclamation point, the punctuation goes inside the parentheses:
+When the part in parentheses is several sentences long, or if it uses special punctuation, like a question mark or exclamation point, the punctuation goes inside the parentheses:

 Mark doubted it would rain today (but for the garden's sake, he hoped it would!).